OpenPrinting/cups/DEVELOPING.md

 and the notice is not updated for the current year, update the year of copyright notice to include the current year.

+Only the following files must have copyright notice updated every year: README.md, NOTICE, index.html.in, and header.html.in.

 ### Source Files